GemTalk/Rowan/docs/Specification_components.md

 When a **component** is loaded, the packages listed by the referenced components are loaded.
 The list may reference **components** or **subcomponents** by name and recursive references (direct or indirect) are allowed.

-An active **component** is visible in a code browser and as such provides organization for classes within the browser.
 #### Components and Tests
 A **component** should have an associated set of *tests* that validates the public API for the component.
 As a loadable unit there is an implied contract between the developers and users of the component that the public API implemented by the classes and methods loaded by the component and the test* are expected to validate that contract.